Shortages force closing of Illinois pot dispensaries

 CHICAGO (AP) — Several Illinois recreational marijuana dispensaries were closed Monday, with some owners saying strong demand has caused a shortage in supplies and staff exhaustion.

 The legal sale of recreational cannabis began Jan.
-1 in Illinois, with customers spending about $3.2 million on the first day and more than $5 million over two days.
+1 in Illinois, with customers spending about $3.2 million on the first day and more than $10.8 million over five days.
 By comparison, Michigan, which made recreational marijuana legal on Dec.
 1, generated $3.1 million in the first two weeks of sales.

 Neal McQueeney of Midway Dispensary in Chicago said the shop stopped selling recreational product Sunday and doesn’t expect to resume sales until Friday.